SOFTS-Arabica coffee prices slip as dollar strengthens

 SUGAR

-* Dealers noted falling fuel prices in Brazil remained a bearish influence, raising the prospect that more cane will be used to make sugar rather than cane-derived biofuels.
+* Dealers noted declining fuel prices in Brazil remained a bearish influence, raising the prospect that more cane will be used to make sugar rather than cane-derived biofuels.

 * Brazilian state-run oil company Petrobras PETR4.SA said on Thursday it will cut refinery gate gasoline prices by 7% starting Friday.

+* But a good flow of sugar in the export market and dryness in Europe were seen as supportive factors.

-* Dealers were also awaiting an announcement from India on its 2022/23 sugar export policy.
+* Dealers were awaiting an announcement from India on its 2022/23 sugar export policy.

-* India is set to allow sugar exports in two tranches for the next season beginning in October, as it tries to balance the interests of its farmers and consumers, government and industry officials told Reuters.
+* India is set to allow sugar exports in two tranches for the next season beginning in October.

 COCOA

-* The International Cocoa Organization on Thursday upwardly revised its forecast for a global cocoa deficit in the current 2021/22 season (October-September) to 230,000 tonnes, driven partly by a reduced outlook for output in Ghana.
+* The International Cocoa Organization on Thursday raised its forecast for a global cocoa deficit in the current 2021/22 season (October-September) to 230,000 tonnes, driven partly by a reduced outlook for output in Ghana.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.